Rookworst

 A recipe from a Dutch cookbook of 1940 gives the proportions of ground meat as 4 parts of pork to 3 parts of veal and 3 parts of bacon.
 The mixture is salted and saltpeter, sugar and nutmeg are added before the meat is forced into pig intestines.
 The sausages are air-dried at 12 to 15 degrees C and then smoked at 18 to 20 degrees C.

+Rookworst is immensely popular in the Netherlands.
+Every year—especially in and around winter—the Dutch eat about 50 to 60 million smoked sausages.
+At Hema as many as 10 million rookworst are sold per year.